-Candidates for admission to a Master's degree, Post-Master's Certification or Post-Baccalaureate Teacher Certification Program must submit the appropriate application, including materials required by that program, to the Graduate Studies Office.
+Candidates seeking admission to a Master’s degree, Post-Master’s Certification or Post-Baccalaureate Teacher Certification Program must submit the appropriate application, including materials required by that program, to the Office of Graduate Studies.
 The following general requirements must be met: submission of required transcripts for undergraduate and graduate course work, recommendations, required written materials, and where required, an application fee.
 A personal interview may also be required to complete the application process.
 Applications are available on the Graduate Studies website (https://www.keene.edu/academics/graduate/apply/).

-For most graduate programs the applications are reviewed on a rolling basis and applicants are encouraged to apply throughout the year, the exception being the Master's of Public Health Nutrition with Dietetic Internship.
 Once accepted, students are required to submit a nonrefundable enrollment services fee to become fully matriculated.
-Keene State College reserves the right to close admissions at any point in time.
+Keene State College reserves the right to close admissions for any graduate program at any point in time.